assisi/arena-ui/doc/user/source/basics.rst

 User interface layout
 ---------------------

-The basic layout of the user interface is shown in Figure :ref:`fig_uielem`.
+The basic layout of the user interface is shown in next figure:

-.. _fig_uielem:

 .. figure:: figures/arena_ui_elements.png
     :align: center

     Basic elements of the Arena UI

+Basic layout is divided into 5 different areas:
+    1. Menu pane
+    2. Arena state visualization
+    3. Configuration tabs
+    4. CASU state treeview
+    5. Group selection treeview

 Most of elements of the Arena UI can be resized with sliders betweem them.
 If slider is moved close to the edge of some element, that element will be hidden.
 It can be brought back with moving the slider from edge, revealing the hidden element.